turbot/steampipe-plugin-oci/docs/tables/oci_dns_record.md

-# Table: oci_dns_zone
+# Table: oci_dns_record

-A DNS zone is where DNS records for a specific DNS domain are kept.
+DNS or Domain Name System basically translates those domain names into IP addresses.
+A domain name and its matching IP address is called a “DNS record”.

 ## Examples